AnandChowdhary/mit-license/README.md

 Any copy, modification, merge, distribution, or sublicensing of this Software or Software based on this Software (the "Derivative")  must comply with the following:

-The Derivative shall require unambiguous prior consent before collecting any personally identifiable information of a user, and shall not release this information to a third party without aforementioned consent.
-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software and the Derivative.
+The "Data Controller Statement" is a notice listing each Data Controller ("Data Controller" means the natural or legal person, public authority, agency or other body which, alone or jointly with others, determines the purposes and means of the processing of personal data).
+The above copyright notice, the Data Controller Statement, and this permission notice shall be included in all copies or substantial portions of the Software and the Derivative.

 <details>
 <summary><em>MIT license waiver of warranty</em></summary>